Sharp concentration for sums of matrices with Markovian dependence through universality: Proof of Theorem Theorem

 \subsubsection{Boolean joint cumulants}

 The \emph{Boolean joint cumulant} $b(Y_{1},\ldots,Y_{k})$ of a sequence of bounded real random variables $Y_{1},\ldots,Y_{k}$ is defined in terms of the joint moments as

-Let us warn that, unlike classical cumulants \cref{eq: Def_Cumulant}, Boolean cumulants are \emph{not} permutation invariant.
+Let us warn that Boolean cumulants are \emph{not} permutation invariant.
 That is, it can occur that $b(Y_1,\ldots,Y_k) \neq b(Y_{\rho(1)},\ldots,Y_{\rho(k)})$ for some permutation $\rho \in \cS_k$.
-This warning is relevant in some of the subsequent proofs.
-We will namely have to ensure that the random variables occur in the appropriate order to be able to exploit the decay of dependence in the underlying Markovian sequence $(Z_1,\ldots,Z_n)$.
+This warning is relevant in some of the subsequent proofs where we have to ensure that the random variables occur in the appropriate order to be able to exploit the decay of dependence in the underlying Markovian sequence $(Z_1,\ldots,Z_n)$.

 For any sequence of real values $i = (i_1,\ldots,i_k)$ let us denote $\sort(i)$ for the unique sequence of length $k$ which is a nondecreasing permutation of $i$: